goods/ember-app-version/README.md

 # ember-app-version

-This addon exposes a service that polls a URL to determine if a newer version of the Ember app is available than the one that is currently running in the user's browser.
+This addon exposes a service that polls a URL to determine if a newer version of the Ember appthan the one that is currently running in the user's browser is available .
 The app can then decide to reload itself, show the user a message prompting to reload, etc.

 Depending on config, the service can read JSON at the URL (including traversing a configured path to version data) or just plain text.
 It is currently unopinionated about version numbers and just performs a simple comparison.
 If the URL version mismatches the browser version it will assume the URL version is newer.